eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

   push( _gvn.transform( new AddINode(a,b) ) );
   break;
 ```
-This does what the bytecode is supposed to do:
+This applies the semantics of the `iadd` bytecode:
 - `pop` two arguments from the stack.
 - Compute the addition: here we create an `AddINode`, and already GVN transform it.
 - `push` the result back onto the stack.